Chicken (100 G) and White Rice (Long-Grain, Unenriched, Parboiled, Cooked) (1 Cup)

 How to consume chicken, white rice (long grain, unenriched, parboiled, cooked) without glucose spikes

-Incorporate non-starchy vegetables such as broccoli, spinach, or kale into your meal.
-These vegetables can slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers.
+These can help slow down the digestion and absorption of carbohydrates.

 Include Healthy Fats